dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 * default mo behaviour (parent priority)
 = version 2.21.0 (2015-09-28) =
 * widget xili-language list now has 3 styles (list, with images/flags, both images+texts) - generates css only if widget(s) active and visible
-* more deep tests to recover Polylang previous install with xili-tidy-tags (1.11.2) and xili-dictionary (2.12.2+) (see https://github.com/dev-xiligroup/) - the process is semi-automatic and needs a special preparation (backup, activation,...)
+* more deep tests to recover Polylang previous install with xili-tidy-tags (1.11.2) and xili-dictionary (2.12.2+) [see github](https://github.com/dev-xiligroup/) - the process is semi-automatic and needs a special preparation (backup, activation,...)
 Soon docs...
 Ask in support form.
 = version 2.20.3 (2015-09-17) =
 * new option to add in widgets form, visibility rules according current language.